Eric Herrera

-Eric Orlando Quintero Herrera (born 16 February 1992) is a Panamanian footballer who currently plays as a midfielder with Serie D Italian club Sorrento.
+Eric Orlando Quintero Herrera (born 16 February 1992) is a Panamanian footballer who plays as a midfielder for Serie D Italian club Cassino.

 Club career

-Herrera played for AC Treviso, Parma FC and Hellas Verona youth teams before joining Pordenone.
+Herrera played for Treviso, Parma and Hellas Verona youth teams before joining Pordenone.
 On 7 August 2011, Herrera scored a brace in his Coppa Italia debut for Avellino in a first round match against Portogruaro, leading them to a 3–0 victory.

 In June 2012 he signed a new 3-year contract with club.
 He was loaned to Rimini in January 2014 and after six months at Paganese he moved to Lecce in January 2015.